chenyubi14/quantum_oscill_freq/README.md

 ## Quantum oscillation frequencies by SKEAF
 The implementation principle is well illustrated in the SKEAF paper (https://arxiv.org/pdf/0803.1895.pdf).
 In principle, you can download the original version of SKEAF (http://www.democritos.it/pipermail/xcrysden/2012-July/001234.html), but I have made some changes to the source for an easier usage.
 Please download my updated SKEAF version.

+### compile
-(1) Compile the SKEAF codes by `gfortran skeaf_v1p3p0_r149.F90 -o skeaf` and `gfortran ELK_exciting_BXSFconverter_v04.F90 -o bxsfconverter`.
+Compile the SKEAF codes by `gfortran skeaf_v1p3p0_r149.F90 -o skeaf` and `gfortran ELK_exciting_BXSFconverter_v04.F90 -o bxsfconverter`.
 You will have two binaries compiled named `skeaf` and `bxsfconverter`.
 Move these two binaries to your working directory, or add the their location to `$PATH` in `.bashrc`

+### format and unit change
-(2) Run `bxsfconverter`, make the following choices: band.bxsf(filename), n(not on a periodic grid), n(not having factor 2*Pi), e(energy unit is eV), n(not divided exponent), n(not switched sign), converted.bxsf(output filename)
+Run `bxsfconverter`, make the following choices: band.bxsf(filename), n(not on a periodic grid), n(not having factor 2*Pi), e(energy unit is eV), n(not divided exponent), n(not switched sign), converted.bxsf(output filename)
 Note if you don't use my updated version, you will only have two choices for energy unit: hartree and rydberg.
 As a result, you will see a file with name `converted.bxsf`, and we will use it for skeaf calculation.

+### run skeaf
-(3) Run SKEAF to by directly typing `skeaf` in your terminal.
+Run SKEAF to by directly typing `skeaf` in your terminal.
 You can play with its input and output to get some idea.
 Note, if you don't use my updated package, the length unit of the original code is Bohr (1 Bohr=0.53 Angstrom).
 The VASP output is by default Angstrom.

+### automation
-(4) Working flow to run massive SKEAF calculations Some automation codes.
+Working flow to run massive SKEAF calculations
+Some automation codes.
 (Will be uploaded later)

-(5) Visualization of Fermi surface
+### Fermi surface plot
-Of course, you can also use xcrysden to visualize the Fermi surface.
-I have this file `fermi_surface_plot.py` for python implementation, which is easy for further changes.
+Of course, you can use xcrysden to visualize and plot the Fermi surface.
+I have this file `fermi_surface_plot.py` for implementation in python, which is easier for further changes.

 `fermi_surface_plot.py` can visualize the fermi surface by python.
 This file is developed based on the `fs.py` file in QijingZheng/VASP_FermiSurface.
 I made additional changes to this file because I encountered two practical issues.